 When you experience symptoms of an irregular heartbeat, you want a prompt diagnosis so you can protect your health.
 At the Bob and Patty Edwards Arrhythmia Center at Overlake, you’ll find the advanced technology and professional expertise to identify and treat your heart rhythm disorder

 To diagnose your arrhythmia, your physician will review your medical and family histories, ask you to describe your arrhythmia symptoms and physically examine you.
 Bring a list of all your medications, including over-the-counter medicines and supplements.

 You may be asked to take some diagnostic tests to help us collect more information about how your heart works.

 Heart Rhythm Diagnostic Tests & Procedures

 Take advantage of a wide range of diagnostic tools at Overlake Medical Center, including:

-- Event monitoring – Records your heartbeat when you press a button; may be worn for up to a month
+- Event Monitoring: Records your heartbeat when you press a button, and may be worn for up to a month

-When your patients show symptoms of an irregular heartbeat, refer them to the experts at the Bob & Patty Edwards Arrhythmia Center at Overlake.
+When your patient shows symptoms of an irregular heartbeat, refer them to the experts at the Bob and Patty Edwards Arrhythmia Center at Overlake.

 You and your patients can depend on us for top-quality specialty care for all types of arrhythmias, including atrial fibrillation.
 Our board-certified electrophysiologists, advanced nurse practitioners, technicians and registered nurses make up one of the most experienced EP teams in the Pacific Northwest.